Prevalence of Security and Privacy Risk-Inducing Usage of AI-based Conversational Agents: Results

 \subsubsection{Potentially Untrusted Inputs and Program Access}

-From a risk perspective, the worst combination in terms of creating a vulnerability is to load non-self-created content into a \chatbot connected to a program~\cite{abdelnabi2023not}, because this could give an attacker access to the program via the \chatbot.
-In our sample, 72 at-work users (12.0\%) and 63 leisure-time users (8.3\%) reported doing this.
+From a risk perspective, the worst combination in terms of creating a risk is to load non-self-created content into a \chatbot connected to a program~\cite{abdelnabi2023not}, because this could give an attacker access to the program via the \chatbot.
+In our sample, 72 at-work users (12.0\%) and 63 leisure-time users (8.3\%) reported such uploading behavior.